njbernal/SuperDoc/README.md

 - **📝 Microsoft Word compatible**: View and edit DOCX documents (and PDFs too) with great import/export, advanced formatting, comments, and tracked changes
 - **🛠️ Easy to integrate**: Open source, can be self-hosted, seamlessly integrates with React, Vue, vanilla JavaScript, and more
 - **👥 Real-time collaboration**: Featyres multiplayer editing, live updates, commenting, sharing, and revision history
-- **📐 Extensible Architecture**: Modular design makes it easy to extend and customize
+- **📐 Extensible architecture**: Modular design makes it easy to extend and customize
 - **✅ Dual licensed**: Available under AGPLv3 for community use and Commercial license for enterprise deployments

 ## 💡 Quick Start